modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/01_Overview.md

 [![](img/event-edit.png)](img/event-edit.png)

-In the event tab you have to set the event title and the event calender, where the event is shown in.
-An event should have a start date/time and an end date/time and it could have a location.
+In the event tab you have to set the event title and the event calendar, where the event is shown in.
+An event should have a start date/time and an end date/time, and it could have a location.
 The location could be directly created/edited in the event tab.

 The event could be linked with a MODX resource.
 This combo field is only shown,